Knowing the definition of metadata is far less important than understanding why metadata helps readers discover your book. But here it is anyway…

 It is important to have accurate and descriptive information (metadata) about your book listed when your book is published.
 If you are self-publishing, the printer or self-publisher will require this information to be filled out before the book is available for distribution.
 Here is the information typically requested and some tips to better understand it.

 TIP: Think of the book description as an advertisement.
 It should be written to get readers to buy your book.
-Use keywords/key word phrases especially in the first sentence.
+Use keywords/keyword phrases especially in the first sentence.
 [Tweet ” Grab the reader from the first sentence and give them to reason to read the rest of the description.”]

 TIP: Start off with your most relevant keyword and add as many as you are allowed.
 To assist you in choosing your keywords, look online to see how they rank.

 TIP: Grab the reader from the first sentence and give them to reason to read the rest of the description.
-Create an emotional connection by describing how the reader will feel or what they will learn after reading the book.
-Use keywords/key word phrases especially in the first sentence.
+Create an emotional connection by describing how the reader will feel or what they will learn from reading the book.
+Use keywords/keyword phrases especially in the first sentence.

 TIP: Write a bio in the 3rd person.
 For more information on proper Tips for Writing an Author Bio.